1990 Kangaroo tour of Great Britain and France: Second Test

-Bob Fulton made a number of changes from the first test loss at Wembley.
+Bob Fulton made a number of changes from the first Test loss at Wembley.
 Dale Shearer returned to the wing in place of Michael Hancock.
 A knee injury against Castleford when his knee had collided with the head of teammate Glenn Lazarus (who suffered a bad cut requiring 17 stitches) had ended centre Mark McGaw's tour with Laurie Daley returning to the test team to partner Meninga in the centres despite having a broken bone in his right hand.
-Cliff Lyons, who had won a premiership with Manly under Fulton in 1987, was called up to make his test debut with Ricky Stuart moving to halfback in place of Allan Langer.
-Others coming into the side were Benny Elias (hooker) for his first test since the 1988 World Cup Final, Glenn Lazarus in the front row and playing in headgear to protect the stitches, while Brad Mackay come in at lock with Bob Lindner moving to the second row at the expense of John Cartwright who dropped to the bench.
-Mal Reilly stuck with much of the same side that had won the first test, though injury ruled out Bradford's Karl Fairbank with Leeds forward Roy Powell moved to the bench.
-Wigan's Andy Platt came into the team in the front row and Paul Dixon dropping back to his preferred second row.
+Cliff Lyons, who (along with Shearer) had won a premiership with Manly under Fulton in 1987, was called up to make his test debut with Ricky Stuart moving to his preferred halfback spot in place of Allan Langer.
+Others coming into the side were Benny Elias (hooker) for his first test since the 1988 World Cup final in place of Kerrod Walters, Glenn Lazarus in the front row at the expense of Martin Bella and playing in headgear to protect the stitches (though the headgear wouldn't last long).
+Like Langer, Bella lost his place in the top side altogether with Mark Sargent making history becoming the first ever Newcastle Knights player to earn Australian test selection (though he ultimately wouldn't get onto the field for his debut until the 3rd test).
+Brad Mackay's good performances on tour saw him come back into the Test side at lock with Bob Lindner moving to the second row at the expense of John Cartwright who dropped to the bench.

+Mal Reilly stuck with much of the same side that had won the first test, though injury ruled out Bradford Northern's Karl Fairbank with Leeds forward Roy Powell moved to the bench.
+Wigan's Andy Platt returned from injury in the front row which saw Leeds back rower Paul Dixon dropping back to his preferred second row.
+Despite not having played for a month since twisting his ankle while training for the Kangaroos tour opener, St Helens goal kicking back Paul Loughlin was selected on the bench ahead of well performed Widnes goal kicking back, the speedy "Welsh Wizard" Jonathan Davies.

 After a tense opening during which neither side gained any clear ascendancy, Dale Shearer made a welcome return to test football when he opened the scoring with a try 18 minutes into the first half after good lead-up play by Lyons, Stuart and Daley had left the flyer with a 35-metre run to the line.
 Meninga missed the conversion and the only other score was a penalty goal to Lions winger Paul Eastwood after Paul Sironen was penalised for giving Denis Betts a 'facial' in a tackle to leave the score 4–2 in Australia's favour.